Last Updated: Dec 12, 2019

 I love shopping through credit cards because I receive deals, cashback and reward points.

 I got my first credit card in 2006 when I joined my first job as a fresher.
-It was lifetime free ICICI Gold Credit card with credit limit of 50,000.
+It was a lifetime free ICICI Gold Credit card with credit limit of 50,000.
 That was the second best credit card of that time, followed by ICICI Platinum card.

 Due to my regular usage and excellent payment history, ICICI upgraded my card to platinum card within a year.